leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 }
 ```

-Run the program then tail `messages.log` in another terminal:
+Run the program then, in another terminal, tail `messages.log`.
+Go back to the program and type `messages`, enter, and then quit the program with Ctrl-C, and you should see the other terminal spew out:

 ```
 > tail -f messages.log
-(tea.KeyMsg)
+(tea.WindowSizeMsg) {
+ Width: (int) 127,
+ Height: (int) 30
+}
 (tea.KeyMsg) m
 (tea.KeyMsg) e
 (tea.KeyMsg) s